transloadit/ruby-sdk/README.md

       steps: [ encode, thumbs, export ]
     ).submit! open('ninja-cat.mpg')

-You can also use the original uploaded file by passing the Symbol `:original`.
+You can also tell a step to use the original uploaded file by passing the Symbol `:original` instead of another step.

 Check the YARD documentation for more information on using [use](http://rubydoc.info/gems/transloadit/frames/Transloadit/Step#use-instance_method).